frank-ceballos/Boston-Crime-Map/README.md

 Github might not render correctly the Jupyter notebook so you can click [here](https://nbviewer.jupyter.org/github/frank-ceballos/Boston-Crime-Map/blob/master/Boston%20Crime%20Map.ipynb) to see it in action.

-Note: If you follow the link above, note that it seems that the notebook renders completely with Firefox but not with Google Chrome.
+Note: If you follow the link above, it seems that the notebook renders completely with Firefox but not with Google Chrome.